Bernadette Pajer

-Bernadette Pajer is the author of the Professor Bradshaw Mysteries, whodunits set in her home of Washington State circa 1900, about a professor who applies his knowledge of the new science of electrical engineering to solve murders.
+Bernadette Pajer is an author known for her works, particularly the Professor Bradshaw Mystery series, whodunnits set in her home of Washington State circa 1900, about a professor who applies his knowledge of the new science of electrical engineering to solve murders.
+She has contributed to the mystery genre with her novels, gaining recognition for her storytelling and character development.